-A second century rabbinic text describes the objectives of a rabbi or a Torah teacher in the following way: The sages said “three things: be deliberate in judgment, raise up many disciples, and make a fence around the Torah.”
-(Mishna, Avot 1:1) The first two of these injections make sense, but what are these “fences around Torah” a teacher is supposed to build?
+A second century rabbinic text describes the objectives of a rabbi or a Torah teacher in the following way: The sages said “three things: be deliberate in judgment, raise up many disciples, and make a fence around the Torah” (Mishnah, Avot 1:1).
+The first two of these injunctions make sense, but what is a “fence around the Torah”?

-“You have heard that it was said, ‘You shall not commit adultery’; but I say to you that everyone who looks at a woman with lust for her has already committed adultery with her in his heart.”
-(Mat 5:27-28)
+“You have heard that it was said, ‘You shall not commit adultery’; but I say to you that everyone who looks at a woman with lust for her has already committed adultery with her in his heart” (Matt 5:27-28).

 First, Yeshua quoted the original commandment (Exodus 20:14) and added, “But I say to you…” and then comes Jesus’ fence: “avoid lustful gazing.”
 According to Jesus’ wisdom, adultery and unfaithfulness come from looking at someone or something that is not yours, and suddenly the desire is born.
 Jesus says that this is already a sin.
 But merely looking at people is not prohibited in Torah.
 The fence is to avoid inappropriate gazing that leads to inappropriate desires, so that one will not commit the actual sin of adultery.
 This is an example of Jesus building a fence around a biblical commandment, as was the practice of many other rabbis of his day.